kendraKohler/silverorange/README.md

 ========================

 Save posts to the database:

-The url to post to is - https://silverorange.herokuapp.com/import It must be a POST, GET will not be accepted
+The url to post to is - https://silverorange.herokuapp.com/import

+It must be a POST, GET will not be accepted.

-I have been using https://apitester.com/ for testing Note that one or many post files can be accepted at once (takes array of objects or a single object)
+I have been using https://apitester.com/ for testing.

+Note that one or many post files can be accepted at once (takes array of objects or a single object)

 Get single post by id: